 The advantages of fixed weight kettlebells

 Better for training in a group environment.
 One of the times where it is better to have fixed weight bells is in a group training environment.
-No need to find plates and confgure bells.
+No need to find plates and configure kettlebells.
 Just grab the bells and train.

 Less time consuming.
 A set of bells is better for drop sets.
-No time is taken up dismantling your bell and changing the weight.
+No time is taken up dismantling your kettlebell and changing the weight.

-Its more of a challenge.
+It’s more of a challenge.
 The argument that some use for plate loaded bells is that it allows for incremental progression.
-That's true but then the other side of the argument is that fixed bells develop a certain degree of courage.
-It takes bottle to go from the 16kg to the 24kg and it takes a lot of guts to go from the 24kg to the 32kg.
+That's true but then the other side of the argument is that fixed kettlebells develop a certain degree of courage.
+It takes bottle?? to go from the 16kg to the 24kg and it takes a lot of guts to go from the 24kg to the 32kg kettlebells.

 The advantages of plate loaded kettlebells

 Progressive training.
-You can make a kettlebell at the weight you require.
+You can build a kettlebell to the weight you require.
 This is the main appeal of a plate loaded kettlebell.
 With the right weight plates you can create a kettlebell of the weight to suit you.